 Maggie works for both established multi-national companies and early-stage companies, and aims to develop robust and realistic IP strategies suitable for clients’ specific commercial objectives.

 Maggie joined Carpmaels & Ransford in 2015, qualifying as a Chartered Patent Attorney in 2019.
 She graduated from the University of Cambridge with a degree in Natural Sciences (Chemistry), having studied a range of subjects across organic, physical and inorganic chemistry.
 She spent her final summer in the lab working on a fragment-based drug discovery approach to SMYD3, a methyl transferase epigenetic target.
-Maggie is an active member of the Chiefs in Intellectual Property (ChIPs) group.

 Outside of the office, Maggie enjoys practicing yoga, attending a local book club, and trying her hand at wheel-thrown pottery.
 She is fluent in French, and likes to stay up to date through French cinema and podcasts.

 - European Patent Attorney